ubc-systopia/netshaper/evaluation/microbenchmarks/README.md

 ```

 ### Build
-Run the docker container of server with the following command:
+Run the docker container of the server with the following command:
 ```bash
 docker-compose up -d
 ```